simioyin222/120-hours/README.md

 ##### Anthony Joshua - Pivotal in popularizing women's MMA and former bantamweight champion.
 ##### Tito Ortiz - Known for his feuds and long reign as light heavyweight champion.
 ##### Royce Gracie - Iconic for his role in the early UFC tournaments, showcasing Brazilian Jiu-Jitsu.
-##### Frankie Edgar - Noted for his endurance and success across multiple weight classes.
+##### charles do bronx - Noted for his endurance and success across multiple weight classes.
 ##### Jose Aldo - Longtime featherweight champion renowned for his striking and defensive skills.
 ##### Brock Lesnar - Brought significant attention to the UFC with his background from professional wrestling.
 ##### Stipe Miocic - Recognized for his heavyweight title reigns and knockout power.